Thomas de Cantilupe: Legacy

 Cantilupe is still regarded by many as an exemplary bishop in both spiritual and secular affairs.
 These depend on the reports made at the time of his canonisation, which were unusually extensive.
 In these, it is said that his charities were large and his private life blameless.
 He is presented as constantly visiting his diocese, correcting offenders and discharging other episcopal duties.
 These also present his efforts on behalf of the diocese, and it is clear from other documentary evidence that he took action on behalf of his diocese, such as compelling neighbouring landholders to restore estates which he contended belonged to the see of Hereford.

 The records associated with his canonisation have been the subject of academic investigation, leading to some reassessment, for instance looking at the process by which miracles were sought and attributed, to better comprehend how such reports were generated and understood at the time.
 Others have sought to use them to understand the medical conditions associated with reports of miraculous recoveries.

 His anti-Semitism and misogyny depicted in the depositions have been highlighted by some scholars.
 These emphasise his direct appeals for the expulsion of the Jews, and his refusal to socialise with women, believing this to be extreme even for his time; this includes reinterpretation of objects associated with his cult, such as the Mappa Mundi.

 His veneration in the Catholic church and Church of England continues.
-Cantilupe has been lauded as the "Father of Modern Charity," and is cited as an inspiration by Mother Teresa and Melinda Gates.
+Cantilupe has been lauded as the "Father of Modern Charity", and is cited as an inspiration by Mother Teresa and Melinda Gates.
 Books celebrating his life have been published by the Bishopric in recent years, and personal pilgrimage to his shrine is encouraged.

 In culture and society

 The Cantilupe Society was a text publication society founded in 1905 to publish the episcopal registers of the See of Hereford, of which Cantilupe's is the earliest to survive, and other records relating to the cathedral and diocese.
 It fell into abeyance after 1932.

 Cantilupe is referred to in Graham Greene's novel Travels With My Aunt (1969), when the narrator's sharp-tongued aunt opines "I would have thought he was very lucky to die in Orvieto rather than in Hereford.
 A small civilized place even today with a far, far better climate and an excellent restaurant in the Via Garibaldi."

-Cantilupe is used as an historical figure central to the plot in the TV series Midwinter of the Spirit (2015) although the story is fictional.
+Cantilupe is used as an historical figure central to the plot in the television series Midwinter of the Spirit (2015) although the story is fictional.